The KURA Project is a 501c3 non-profit organization.

 Manchester, Vermont 05254

-Support The KURA Project’s goal of providing menstrual pad kits to girls in Northern Kenya
+Support The KURA Project’s goal of providing Opportunity kits (reusable MEnstrual pads, underwear & Soap) to girls in Northern Kenya

 You may support in one of two ways: